Take the Trail

 Carriageway Park refers to a carriageway of historic elm trees that you can see here.
 This 'carriage-drive' is a gentle arc through the Park from Beaumont Road on your right almost to Hutt Street.

 It is probable that this avenue was planted by City Gardener William O’Brien in the late 1870s.
 It was apparently called “The Carriageway” at one stage during August Pelzer’s time as City Gardener, and now forms a wide corridor with glimpses of the Adelaide Hills escarpment.
-The avenue comprises about 90 mature English Elm trees, many of which suffered during recent droughts but are now benefiting from irrigation.
+The avenue comprises about 90 mature English Elm trees, many of which have suffered during periodical droughts but are now benefiting from irrigation.
 The unique avenue is particularly beautiful in autumn as the leaves of the elms change colour and fall to the ground.

-The Carriageway also led to the inaugural Australian site for Arbor Day, which took part in the adjacent Victoria Park.
-This initiative originated in Nebraska in 1872, with the first event in Adelaide being held in 1887.
-Governor and Lady Kintore attended, together with about 5,000 school children.
+In Adelaide, the then-Governor Kintore and Lady Kintore attended, together with about 5,000 school children.
 Arbor Day was the forerunner to tree planting days and instrumental in raising an awareness of the importance of trees in the environment.

 The name 'Carriageway Park’ was officially given to this Park only relatively recently – in September 2017.